Research Fellowships - Space Science Faculty

 Required application Materials:

 - A list of publications.
 This needs to be separate from the CV.
-For publications that are not first-authored, please indicate the individual contribution.
+For publications that are not first-authored, please shortly explain your individual contribution.
+[LastName_publications]

-- A research proposal (4 pages maximum including any figures or tables, minimum font size 11pt).
-It is expected to include sections outlining (1) the research rationale, (2) impact and past achievements, (3) research plans for the fellowship (with rough time line), (4) synergies with mission-related activities and scientists at ESA.
+- A research proposal (4 pages maximum with a minimum font size of 11pt, including all figures or tables and all references; for references, a smaller font is allowed).
+The proposal is expected to cover (1) the research rationale, (2) impact and past achievements, (3) research plans for the fellowship (with rough time line), (4) synergies with mission-related activities and scientists at ESA.
+Please also indicate computational or other ressouces needed for the proposed research.
+[LastName_proposal]

 The review committee will consist of members with diverse areas of expertise.
 Therefore the application should be written for a general audience of space scientists and astrophysicists.
 The application will be evaluated with respect to scientific excellence of the candidate (past achievements), proposed research at ESA (feasibility, future impact), and synergies with existing ESA research activities at the selected site.
 See also Further Questions, Tips and Hints

-Offers are expected to be made by the end of January 2024.
+Offers are expected to be made by the first week of February 2026.

-Start of the fellowship: autumn 2024 (special arrangements for an earlier or later start can be made).
+Start of the fellowship: autumn 2026 (special arrangements for an earlier or later start can be negotiated on a case by case basis if necessary).

-Research expenses: publication charges, attendance of conferences, participation in observing campaigns and/or research visits, etc. for the ESA Research Fellows are covered by their department's budgets.
+Research expenses: publication charges, attendance of conferences, participation in observing campaigns and/or research visits, etc., for the ESA Research Fellows are covered by the programme.

-Student/trainee supervision: Research Fellows have various opportunities to request funding for and/or supervise undergraduate or masters-level student trainees, for example through ESA traineeship programmes or Leiden/ESA Astrophysics Program for Summer Students.
+Student/trainee supervision: Research Fellows have various opportunities to request funding for and/or supervise undergraduate or masters-level students, for example through ESA traineeship programmes, through the Leiden/ESA Astrophysics Program for Summer Students or through collaborations with local universities for master thesis supervision.

 For terms and conditions we refer to the General Description.

-Typical net monthly remuneration varies between circa 3500 and 4800 Euros depending on the local purchasing power at duty station (ESAC or ESTEC) and years of experience after the PhD.
-The net monthly remuneration is around $5000 for the fellows at STScI.
+Typical net monthly remuneration varies between circa 3200 and 4100 Euros depending on the local purchasing power at duty station (ESAC or ESTEC) and years of experience after the PhD.
+The net monthly remuneration is around $4500 for the fellows at STScI.
 Additional allowances are provided for family members (registered partners and children), subject to conditions.
+Relocation support is offered.

 Research Fellows working at STScI (Baltimore, USA) will be issued a G4 visa.